Mouseworld-Lab/NDT-Prototype/docs/README.md

 ### 3. Modify the peer_intf field in the gateway2.yaml file:

 3.1.  **Update Network Interface (peer_intf)**

-In the gateway2.yaml file, update the peer_intf field to use the network interface eth0.
-This interface corresponds to the host interface created in Kind and enables proper network connectivity for the container.
+In the gateway2.yaml file, update the peer_intf field to eth0 for link 2, which refers to the connection between the pod and its host machine

 ```
-peer_intf: eth0
+- uid: 2
+    peer_pod: localhost
+    local_intf: eth2
+    local_ip: 10.0.1.20/24
+    **peer_intf: eth0**
 ```
 3.2.  **Update Image Pull Policy (imagePullPolicy)**